- Individual microwave oven appliances are not permitted within student dorm rooms.

 This style of floor or desktop lamp is a potential fire hazard.
 Recently there have been documented dormitory fires caused by these types of lamps at colleges and universities.

-The New York State Office of Fire Prevention and Control and the U.S. Consumer Product Safety Commission is investigating this issue for “possible production hazards” and to determine if a recall is necessary.
+The New York State Office of Fire Prevention and Control and the U.S. Consumer Product Safety Commission are investigating this issue for “possible production hazards” and to determine if a recall is necessary.

 These styles of lamps are not permitted in Tufts buildings.
 If you have one of these lamps, please refrain from using it and remove it from your room as soon as possible.